programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 2. Once installed, a new MMQGIS menu appears in the menu bar. `Geocoding` is one of the menu options within this, and `GeoCode CSV using Google Maps / Open Street Map` within that.
 3. The `GeoCode CSV using Google Maps / Open Street Map` dialog allows you to load a data table from a CSV file and specify the columns that contain (street) address, city, state and country.
 These are then processed using the selected online service.
 Successful results are created as points in a new layer (in the specified shapefile).
 Rows from the table that are not matched are listed in a new CSV file that is also created.

-{% include figure.html src="../images/geocoding-qgis/QGISFigure8.png" caption="The 'Web Service Geocode' dialog from the MMQGIS plugin%}
+{% include figure.html src="../images/geocoding-qgis/QGISFigure8.png" caption="The 'Web Service Geocode' dialog from the MMQGIS plugin" %}